tasuki/tsumego/README.md

-What the fuck?
+What the hell?
 ==============

 First, I am sorry.
 This project is the biggest mess.
-Feel free to play around with it, but bear in mind that **making this work will likely require nontrivial amount of effort**.

-Feel free to fork.
-Or rather create a new project altogether.
-I am deeply convinced this can no longer be beaten into reasonable shape.
+If you want to learn best practices, just look here and do everything differently!

 A bit of history
 ----------------